cscribn/README-one-on-one-work/README.md

 * Tell me about your most recent career-building activity.
 * Show me what you're working on.
 * What topics to you have?
-* What can I do better for engineering?
+* Anything else/what can I do better for engineering?